-Synthesia Technology conducted successfully the first demonstration with a new spray polyurethane foam system, with Honeywell's support.
-This product is a closed-cell spray polyurethane with a high thermal performance witch was tested in a warehouse roof in Norway.
+Synthesia Technology conducted successfully the first demonstration with a new sprayed polyurethane foam system, with Honeywell's support.
+This product is a closed-cell sprayed polyurethane foam with a high thermal performance which was tested in a warehouse roof in Norway.
 The results exceeded expectations and the new system received high ratings from everyone involved.

-Synthesia is developing this new system of polyurethane spray foam well in advance, not only to satisfy the new regulatory requirements, but also to achieve a higher performance of the resulting foam: a "super insulation ECO".
+Synthesia is developing this new system of sprayed foam well in advance, not only to satisfy the new regulatory requirements, but also to achieve a higher performance of the resulting foam: a "super insulation ECO".

 The usage of this new system can offer tax advantages in Norway and other Nordic countries, making their costs decrease.
-Besides, polyurethane spray foam is an excellent option to ensure a continuous and optimal insulation in colder regions of Europe because it prevents cold air from entering the building.
+Furthermore, sprayed polyurethane foam is an excellent option to ensure a continuous and optimal insulation in colder regions of Europe because it prevents cold air from entering the building.

 Norway legislation calls for taxation on high GWP blowing agents.
 Because Solstice is HFO-based with an ultra-low GWP, it is not affected by this legislation thus allowing us to be cost competitive in the market.